477: No Such Thing As ShatGPT

 Yeah.

-The reason being, they've made that money because children shout the words poopy stupid butt or play poopy stupid butt into Alexa and Alexa just plays it and the reason they know this I read this in an article on BuzzFeed by Katie Natopoulos and she spoke to a lot of these people who do these kind of things and they realize that when they look at all the revenue for all their songs it's all coming from Amazon music and most musicians would get most of their money from Apple or from Spotify or whatever but these people who are getting it from mostly from Amazon music because it's attached to Alexa they're pretty certain that the reason they're getting it is because people are shouting things into their Alexa.
+The reason being, they've made that money because children shout the words poopy stupid butt or play poopy stupid butt into Alexa and Alexa just plays it and the reason they know this I read this in an article on BuzzFeed by Katie Notopoulos and she spoke to a lot of these people who do these kind of things and they realize that when they look at all the revenue for all their songs it's all coming from Amazon music and most musicians would get most of their money from Apple or from Spotify or whatever but these people who are getting it from mostly from Amazon music because it's attached to Alexa, they're pretty certain that the reason they're getting it is because people are shouting things into their Alexa.

 Maybe they're politely saying.
-Maybe they're politely just children politely asking to hear of these people.
+Maybe they're politely just children politely asking to hear

-It could be polite, yeah, in fairness.
+it could be polite, yeah, in fairness.
 I'm giving the children a bad name there.

 But yeah, there are people now who go out there and deliberately make songs that children will say to Alexa just so they can make more money.